dxlbnl/monitor/readme.md

 # Plain and simple monitoring "stack".

-- Driven by PostgresDB
+- Driven by [PostgreSQL]
-- In cooperation with TimeseriesDB
+- In cooperation with TimescaleDB
 - Supported by hasura
 - Produced by Dexter